Lysent/etigei_exile/README.md

 # etigei_exile
-Demonic Successor to the desecrated and largely braindead Etigeox Mod.
+Heretical successor to the largely incomplete Etigeox Mod.